shalomsiy638/agodahoudini/README.md

 2. Install the Agoda Houdini extension on chrome.
 See instructions here https://www.youtube.com/watch?v=oswjtLwCUqg
 3. Browse agoda as how you would normally.
 You can even apply discount promo codes of agoda or use special links / URLs of any marketing partners such as banks.
 4. Once on a property page or checkout page, click the Agoda Houdini extension.
 This will open the same property page in a new incognito window.
 NOTE: This will open a new incognito window every time you click the extension
+5. Number of adult and room defaults to 1 in the incognito window.
+Make sure to change number of adults, children and rooms as needed.
-5. Compare the agoda property page in the incognito window and compare prices with your non-incognito window.
+6. Compare the agoda property page in the incognito window and compare prices with your non-incognito window.
-6. If the price in the incognito window is cheaper and you want to checkout, simply click login to enjoy the discount or lower price.
+7. If the price in the incognito window is cheaper and you want to checkout, simply click login to enjoy the discount or lower price.
-7. Enjoy
+8. Enjoy